This post may contain affiliate links. Please read my disclosure policy for more info.

 We traditionally in the west view it as three wise men because three gifts were given to Jesus.
 This makes a lot of sense.
 One gift per person to the King of Kings.

 But in Eastern tradition, they believe it was 12 magi that showed up.
-Which, is the number of government in scripture.
+Which, is the number of government in scripture (check out more on Numbers in the Bible).
 This also makes a lot of sense.

 This would also connect with the theory of the Magi being descendants of the tribe of Levi.
 They could have represented each tribe of Israel.